 The Rossignol Taipan is a very versatile board and it’s been a long time Good Ride Favorite.
+This year the Templar edged out the Taipan but it’s still very recommendable if you don’t ride in icy conditions and want to save $50.
 Don’t let the price tag pigeon hole you into thinking this is just a low cost beginner/intermediate board.
-The Taipan is a great entry level board that is forgiving and playful but still has a all the necessary qualities of an all mountain snowboard for even expert riders.
+It’s a lot more than that.

 The Rossignol Taipan hasn’t changed much since we have been riding it but it’s still a great board.
-Each year there are some minor refinements but it still remains the same.
+Each year there are some minor refinements but it still remains the same general ride.
+The real kicker with this board is it’s ability to have a consistent ride in all conditions.

 Size: 158 and 156

-Conditions: 3+ Feet of good sierra powder to good grromers to hard pack that is more like snowment but not true ice like some places see.
+Conditions: Almost every Condition from 3+ Feet of good sierra powder to good grromers to hard pack that is more like snowment but not true ice like some places see.

-Riders: James, Peter, Jimbo, Mary and many others.
+Riders: James, Eli, Peter, Mike, Jimbo, Mary and many others.

 Boots: Burton Ion, Burton SLX, Burton Imperial, Nike Kaiju, Nike Zoom Ites, Burton Hail, Burton Ruler, Salomon Synapse